Charlotte Amalie, U.S. Virgin Islands: Downtown Charlotte Amalie

 Finally, as Route 308 exits downtown Charlotte Amalie, it becomes Harwood Highway, marking the end of the historic downtown district at the west end.

 Downtown Charlotte Amalie is primarily bordered on the south by Virgin Islands Highway 30, commonly known as Veterans Drive or the Waterfront Highway.
-The northern boundary is less clearly defined, but a useful rule of thumb is that once the street names transition from Danish to English, you are likely outside of downtown Charlotte Amalie as downtown Charlotte Amalie is the only area of the island of St. Thomas with street names in Danish.
+The northern boundary is less clearly defined, but a useful rule of thumb is that once the street names transition from Danish to English, you are likely outside of downtown Charlotte Amalie, as downtown Charlotte Amalie is the only area of St. Thomas with street names in Danish.

 Frenchtown

-Frenchtown is a distinctive neighborhood and fishing community within the town limits of Charlotte Amalie, located southwest of downtown and just south of Highway 30.
-Originally settled by French immigrants from the island of Saint-Barthélemy in the late 19th and early 20th centuries, it has retained a strong French-Caribbean influence that is evident in its traditions, cuisine, and way of life.
+Frenchtown is a distinctive neighborhood and fishing community within the Charlotte Amalie town limits, southwest of downtown and just south of Highway 30.
+Originally settled by French immigrants from Saint-Barthélemy in the late 19th and early 20th centuries, it has retained a strong French-Caribbean influence evident in its traditions, cuisine, and way of life.
 Frenchtown is known for its vibrant French heritage, with many families in the area tracing their ancestry to Saint-Barthélemy.
 The community celebrates French traditions, including culinary and religious practices.
 Historically, Frenchtown was a fishing village, and fishing remains an important part of its identity.
-While downtown Charlotte Amalie is known for its Danish street names, Frenchtown stands out with its French-named streets, reflecting its rich French-Caribbean heritage.
+It stands out with its French-named streets, reflecting its rich French-Caribbean heritage.